 So, don’t be overwhelmed by weights and measures.
 Use as many figs as you can find and follow the 3:2 ratio.

-- 400g washed, quartered figs with the woody tips removed
+- 400 g figs washed, quartered, woody tips removed

-- 1 tsp dried thyme (or use fresh if you can)
+- 1 tsp dried thyme or fresh if you can get hold of it

 - Half a lemon

 - Place the pan on medium heat and bring to the boil as you stir.
 Once you can feel all the sugar has dissolved into a syrup, increase the heat to high.
-Place a saucer in the freezer.
+Place a saucer in the freezer (no, I've not gone crazy, this is a legit instruction)

-- Keep stirring as the jam boils – there may be foam on the surface so just scrape that off with a spoon.
+- Keep stirring as the jam boils – there may be foam on the surface so just scrape that off into a handy bowl with a spoon.

 - Take the jam off the heat and leave it for a couple of minutes so it can settle.